Do I really have to notify JULIE for every project?

 How much does it cost to use JULIE?

-There is no cost.
+It’s a FREE service.
 The notification to JULIE and the locating services provided by our utility members are free to homeowners and professional excavators.
 JULIE personnel do not own or locate and mark any underground lines.

 Who marks the underground utility lines?